kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

 ## Import Your Own Functions
 We previously discussed a way to import basic modules from an outer code.
 Here we will check how do we import functions from our code.
-Sometimes we need to design a program across many files where each of them has the implementation of specific functions.
+Sometimes we need to design a program across many files where each of them has an implementation of specific functions.

-A main function would need to import specific functions from internal files within your project.
+A main function may need to import other helper functions from within your project.
 Imagine that you have a file called `areas.py` where you have the following function:

 ```
 def square_area(length, width):
     return length * width
 ```
-You are implementing another general module that calculates areas of shapes.
-You can import this function by:
+You can use this `helper function` when implementing another general module that calculates areas of shapes:

 ```
 # Import statment